MikeAdu/Code-Refactor/02-Homework/Project write up README.md

 ## Description

 The goal was to make the Horiseon website more accessible.
 This was done by adding semantic HTML tags.
-Alt tags were also added for users who may need other means to understand an image differently.
+Alt tags were also added for users who may need other means to understand an image.
 The CSS file also had some redundancies, so I consolidated some of the selectors.